MP Estate Planning UK

 what percentage of estates pay inheritance tax

-According to recent statistics from HM Revenue & Customs, in the tax year 2021 to 2022, 4.39% of UK deaths resulted in an Inheritance Tax (IHT) charge, representing an increase of 0.66 percentage points since the previous tax year.
+According to HMRC statistics, in the tax year 2021 to 2022, 4.39% of UK deaths resulted in an Inheritance Tax charge — an increase of 0.66 percentage points from the previous year.
+That percentage has continued to climb as property values rise while the tax-free threshold remains frozen, confirmed until at least April 2031.

 Key Takeaways

-• The percentage of estates liable for IHT has risen, highlighting the need for proactive planning.
+• The percentage of estates liable for IHT has risen steadily — driven primarily by the frozen nil rate band and rising property values.

 Understanding Inheritance Tax in the UK